 These two questions are common and not so easily answered in a specific manner.
 There are, however, general principles by which we can know we hear the Holy Spirit.
-I offer the following guidelines and not as a formula and not as a guarantee but as a means to help people understand and recognize when the Holy Spirit is speaking to and through them.
+I offer the following guidelines, not as a formula, not as a guarantee, but as a means to help people understand and recognize when the Holy Spirit is speaking to and through them.

 - Become a Christian

 - John 1:12, "But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name."

 - It should go without saying that we should be Christians before we seek to hear from the Holy Spirit.
 Though there are many non-Christian groups such as the Mormons and Jehovah's Witnesses, and aberrant Christian groups like Roman Catholics, the necessary first step is that we are indwelt by the Holy Spirit of God through receiving Christ as Lord and Savior.
 This can only occur if a person is saved from God's judgment by trusting, through faith alone, in the work of Christ alone.
 Of course, this means that we must understand and know that Jesus Christ is God in flesh, the only begotten Son of the Father, that he died for our sins, and that he was physically risen from the dead.